Where is the New Adelphi Theatre?

 How do I give feedback?

 We will always try to ensure we are providing you with an enjoyable experience at a very high standard, however we do appreciate that sometimes things do go wrong.
 Please do not hesitate to speak to a member of staff who will be happy to help put things right.
-Additionally feedback forms are available at the Box Office, or you can email us after the event with any issues you have encountered, using the contact form here.
+Additionally, you can contact us with any issues you have encountered using the contact form here.

 We are a new venue with plans for development, so we appreciate your feedback and support.